siliconWOLF/Server-Roles/README.md

-# PS-Server-Roles
+# Server Administatration
-PowerShell scripts, snippets and templates for all things related to Server roles.
+Scripts, snippets and templates for all things related to Server administration.